-Some of us fondly recall our Granny’s French fries.
-But the treasure known as Granny’s Chips carries memories of a very different nature.
-Featuring two diamonds cut from the legendary Cullinan diamond, Granny’s Chips is among Great Britain’s most iconic brooches.
-It’s also the most spectacular heirloom Queen Mary handed down to her granddaughter, Elizabeth—a.k.a.
-Her Majesty Elizabeth the Second.
+When I say Granny’s Chips, you may be thinking of your grandmother’s cooking, but the Granny’s Chips I’m referring to couldn’t be more different from a plate of fried potatoes.
+Made of two diamonds cut from the legendary Cullinan diamond, Granny’s Chips is one of the most recognizable diamond brooches in the world.
+It’s also the most spectacular diamond jewelry heirloom Queen Mary handed down to her granddaughter, Elizabeth—a.k.a.
+Her Majesty Queen Elizabeth the Second.

 Even for a Queen, a Diamond is a Token of Love

-When Queen Mary bequeathed her diamond clip to Elizabeth, her 27-year-old granddaughter was about to become the Queen.
-Queen Mary passed away only ten weeks before Elizabeth’s coronation on June 2, 1953.
-Though the offering of jewelry is very much a queenly tradition, the diamond heirloom was a gift of love.
+When Queen Mary bequeathed the diamond clip to Elizabeth, her 27-year-old granddaughter was about to become the Queen.
+Though the offering of fine jewelry is a queenly tradition, it is clear this heirloom was a gift of love.

 Elizabeth II is the longest-reigning monarch of all time.
-Yet, as we are reminded via the hit series, The Crown, Elizabeth is also a daughter and a granddaughter.
-Granny’s Chips, the humorous nickname Elizabeth II bestowed on the clip, is a testament to the affectionate bond between her and Queen Mary.
+Yet, as The Crown reminds us, Elizabeth is also a daughter and a granddaughter.
+Granny’s Chips is a testament to the bond between her and Queen Mary.

-In tribute to her beloved Granny, Queen Elizabeth wore Queen Mary’s breathtaking gift for her Diamond Jubilee in 2012.
-The presence of Granny’s Chips no doubt uplifted Gan-Gan—the nickname only the royal great-grandchildren may use for Elizabeth II—in her journey down memory lane.
+In tribute to her beloved Granny, Queen Elizabeth fittingly wore the breathtaking gift for her Diamond Jubilee in 2012.
+The brooch no doubt uplifted the Queen in her journey down memory lane.

 Remembering Queen Mary